Citi/scaler/docs/source/tutorials/configuration.rst

 Worker Settings
 ---------------

-For the full list, use the CLI command:
+For the list of available settings, use the CLI command:

 .. code:: bash